RincisM/Responsive_AI/Algorithm_Development/README.md

 - `Simple_Bias_detection.ipynb`: This notebook explores basic bias detection techniques.
 - `Sentiment_Analysis_Youtube.ipynb`: This notebook performs sentiment analysis on YouTube comments.
 - `Toxity_Measure.ipynb`: This notebook is an additional file that measures the toxicity of comments and makes the developers delete toxic comments for their video.

+## Results
+The Results folder contain all the screenshots representing the results when running the application.

 ## Header Section
 The header section contains a welcome message and essential details about the project, including mentors and industry experts.